BIOLOGY

 Results

-The sum of the plasma DHA plus EPA was increased by 5.8 fold in both the treated as well as the untreated women.
-It was also found that there was an activation of the TLR4 induced by palmitate in the adipose culture in the cells of the trophoblast
+The sum of the plasma DHA plus EPA was increased by 5.8 fold in both the treated and the untreated women.
+It was also found that the activation of the TLR4 was induced by palmitate in the adipose culture in the cells of the trophoblast.

-Authors have found that the data analyzed resulted that four out of eight women failing to run the course because of their age.
-Also, the results have concluded that the inflammation required was found successful.
+The authors found that the data analyzed resulted in four out of eight women failing to run the course because of their age.
+Also, the results concluded that the required inflammation was found to be successful.

 Findings